CasNil/meeting-calendar-ws/README.md

 # Future Improvements
 For future improvements I would like to implement a login function so that each user can login/create an account and save their meetings on their account.
 I would also like to make it so that when you add "Participants" to a meeting it should add the meeting into that users meetinglist, (If the user is registered with the right email).
+This would help companies but also regular users when planning meetings and inviting participants to meeting.